Updated: Sep 7

 Personally, I lean towards the opinions of those who have walked the road, over those who have merely read about it.
 So after researching the likes of highly successful marathon runners who for a large majority of their life have ran barefoot (let’s ignore the fact a few are now sponsored by million dollar trainer companies) I decided to purchase a pair of SAGUARO barefoot shoes £29.00 - bargain mate!

-The inspiration to start looking at barefoot movement had also come from the fact I had recurring flare ups of plantar fasciitis and had tried various 'recommended' running brands over the years to no avail.
-I also wanted to start improving my mobility and stability to help improve my performance in BJJ.
+The inspiration to start looking at barefoot movement had also come from the fact I had recurring flare ups of plantar fasciitis and had tried various 'recommended' running brands over the years, to no avail.
+Additionally, I was keen to learn more about the barefoot movement because I wanted to start improving my mobility and stability to help improve my performance in BJJ.

 What’s the difference between barefoot shoes and high street trainers?

-Well the barefoot shoe is flat flexible and shaped for the foot.
-They also have a wider toe box at the front allowing your toes to splay out naturally.
-Whereas a lot of high street trainers curve up at the front; the shoe itself doesn't give enough flexibility to allow your toes to flex naturally so in order to mimic the movement they added an upward curve, allowing a rolling motion, but with rigid toes.
+Well, the barefoot shoe is flat flexible and shaped for the foot.
+Barefoot also have a wider toe box at the front, allowing your toes to splay out naturally.
+A lot of high street trainers curve up at the front; the shoe itself doesn't give enough flexibility to allow your toes to flex naturally so in order to mimic the movement they added an upward curve, allowing a rolling motion, but with rigid toes.
 Conventional trainers and shoes are narrow at the front, squashing your toes together.
 Hence why bunions are such a common problem.